 In Sri Ramakrishna, one finds the core of the spiritual realizations of India’s seers and sages.
 Throughout his God-intoxicated life, Sri Ramakrishna lived and taught that God-realization is not the monopoly of any particular age, country, or people.
-Seekers of all religions feel drawn to his life and teachings.
+Seekers of all religions are drawn to his life and teachings.

 Sri Ramakrishna was born on February 18, 1836 in Kamarpukur, a rural village in Bengal, to a poor, respected Brahmin family.
 Even as a boy, Ramakrishna (named Gadadhar as a child) gravitated towards leading a spiritual life.
 He served holy people and listened absorbedly to their discourses.